 UFU holds robust meeting with CVO on bovine TB review

-However, in a frank exchange of views with an Ulster Farmers’ Union delegation, Chief Veterinary Officer (CVO) Brian Dooher said such action was at least two years away despite the growing spread of bovine TB.

-The UFU has been highly critical of a review of Northern Ireland’s TB strategy, carried out by the CVO and published last month, for containing no meaningful action that will address the TB crisis that is rapidly escalating across the region.
+At that time the UFU criticised the report for containing no meaningful action that will address the TB crisis that is rapidly escalating across the region.

-UFU deputy president Glenn Cuddy, who described the discussions with Mr Dooher as “open and thorough”, with a commitment to ongoing engagement.

-Mr Cuddy said the current TB testing system has been largely unchanged for more than 50 years and NI farmers were desperate for positive change.
+The UFU say the current TB testing system has been largely unchanged for over 50 years and NI farmers are desperate for positive change.

-“Our UFU members are knotted with frustration at the lack of grit within DAERA to take a system that has been failing farmers for decades, and to make meaningful changes,” he said.

 “The CVO admitted that wildlife intervention is unavoidable.
 However, UFU members were frustrated to learn that data on badger populations, locations, and infection rates in NI has not been updated since 2007/2008.
 Without accurate and current information, decisive measures cannot proceed.